Frisbee sports: Guts

-Guts or Guts Frisbee is a disc sport inspired by dodgeball, involving teams throwing a flying disc (rather than balls) at members of the opposing team.
+Guts or Guts Frisbee is a disc sport involving teams throwing a flying disc at members of the opposing team.
 One to five team members stand in a line facing the opposing team across the court, with the two teams lined up in parallel.
 Which team begins play is determined by "flipping the disc", an action similar to a coin toss, but using the disc itself.
 One member of the team is then selected to start play.